ElectronicCats/HunterCatNFC/README.md

 Hardware released under an CERN Open Hardware Licence v1.2.
 See the LICENSE_HARDWARE file for more information.

-Electronic Cats is a registered trademark, please do not use if you sell these PCBs.
+Electronic Cats is a registered trademark.
+Please do not use if you sell these PCBs.

 November 2019